zDevelopers/ImageOnMap/README.md

 The new features added to ImageOnMap for the 4.0 are:
 - You can now place a map on the ground or on a ceilling.
+- Fixed a bug where UTf8 char got bugged
 - Fixed bug with splattermap that throw an exception
 - Fixed renderer issues when putting a map other player don't see the bottom left corner
 - Added Russian and German (thx to Danechek and to ...)

+- Compatible with 1.15 (pre2)
 ## Data collection

 We use metrics to collect basic information about the usage of this plugin.
 This can be disabled by setting `collect-data` to false in `config.yml`.